 Prevent Kidney Diseases

-Ways to Include Flax Seeds for Weight Loss in your Diet
+How to Eat Flax Seeds for Weight Loss

 You can include flax seeds in your diet in various ways.
 For example, it’s a perfect replacement for eggs in vegetarian and vegan meal plans.